Learning to Switch Among Agents in a Team via 2-Layer Markov Decision Processes: Abstract

 \section{Abstract}

 \looseness-1Reinforcement learning agents have been mostly de\-ve\-loped and evaluated un\-der the assumption that they will ope\-rate in a fully autonomous manner---they will take \emph{all} actions.
-In this work, our goal is to develop algorithms that, by learning to switch control between machine and human agents, allow existing reinforcement learning agents to operate under different automation le\-vels.
+In this work, our goal is to develop algorithms that, by learning to switch control between agents, allow existing reinforcement learning agents to operate under different automation le\-vels.
 To this end, we first formally define the problem of learning to switch control among agents in a team via a 2-layer Markov decision process.
-Then, we develop an online learning algo\-rithm that uses upper confidence bounds on the agents'{} policies and the environment's transition probabilities to find a sequence of switching policies.
-We prove that the total regret of our algorithm with respect to the optimal swi\-tching policy is sublinear in the number of learning steps.
-Moreover, we also show that our algorithm can be used to find multiple sequences of switching policies across several independent teams of agents operating in similar environments, where it greatly benefits from maintaining shared confidence bounds for the environments'{} transition probabilities.
-Si\-mu\-la\-tion experiments in obstacle avoidance in a semi-autonomous driving scenario illustrate our theoretical fin\-dings and demonstrate that, by exploiting the specific structure of the problem, our proposed algorithm is superior to problem-agnostic algorithms.
+Then, we develop an online learning algo\-rithm that uses upper confidence bounds on the agents'{} policies and the environment'{}s transition probabilities to find a sequence of switching policies.
+The total regret of our algorithm with respect to the optimal swit\-ching policy is sublinear in the number of learning steps and, whenever multiple teams of agents operate in a similar environment, our algorithm greatly benefits from maintaining shared confidence bounds for the environments'{} transition probabilities and it enjoys a better regret bound than problem-agnostic algorithms.
+Si\-mu\-la\-tion experiments illustrate our theoretical fin\-dings and demonstrate that, by exploiting the specific structure of the problem, our proposed algorithm is superior to problem-agnostic algorithms.

-\UnnumberedFootnote{ $^{*}$Vahid Balazadeh Meresht contributed to part of this work during his internship at the Max Planck Institute for Software Systems.}